Laguna Beach, CA

 Opening Statement from The Trial Network Chair

-Wecome from the Seminar Chairs
+Welcome from the Symposium Chairs

 Katheleen Ehrhart